In This Section

 Following graduation, Dr. Kaur accepted a postdoctoral position in the lab of Dr. Arjun Raj at the University of Pennsylvania School of Engineering working on single cell techniques such as RNA sequencing.
 She hopes to eventually lead her own research group in an academic setting in search of cures of cancer and other diseases.

-Categories: News, Feature Story, Alumni, Profiles, Academics, Cancer Biology, Department of Biology, Misher College
+Categories: News, Feature Story, Alumni, Profiles, Proven Everywhere, Academics, Cancer Biology, Department of Biology, Misher College